man3ng/cse15l-lab-reports/lab1.md

   trilosophe@Trilosophes-MPB-16 ~ %
   ```
   I am in my home directory `Users/trilosophe`.
-When using `ls` with a path to a file as an argument,
+When using `ls` with a path to a file as an argument, the command prints out the path that you initally inputted from the prompt.
+No error was thrown.

 - Using cat
   ```